 Wat Phra Si Sanphet

-Build during the middle period of Ayutthaya, Wat Phra Si Sanphet is considered as the most important temple of Ayutthaya, and is situated within the Grand Palace ground.
+Build during the middle period, Wat Phra Si Sanphet is considered one of the best Ayutthaya temples a tourist should not miss.
+It is situated within the Grand Palace ground.

-The three distinctive stupas of Wat Phra Si Sanphet is moreover the postcard image of Ayutthaya.
+The three distinctive stupas of Wat Phra Si Sanphet are moreover on most postcard images of Ayutthaya.
+So yea, on an Ayutthaya day trip from Bangkok, Wat Phra Si is a mus-not-miss tourist highlight.

-PS: Most of the Wat Phra Si Sanphet can be seen from outside its walls, without stepping inside the temple premises.
-So unless you own the full day pass to all 6 archaeological sites, don’t go in, and save yourself a 50 Baht bill.
+Tip: Most of the Wat Phra Si Sanphet can be seen from outside its walls, without stepping inside the temple premises.
+So unless you have paid for the Ayutthaya temples entrance fee for all 6 temples don’t go inside and save yourself some money.

 Phra Mongkhon Bophit

 Right next to Wat Phra Si Sanphet is Phra Mongkhon Bophit.

 Home to one of Thailand’s largest and most resilient Buddha statue, Phra Mongkhon Bophit can also be found claiming the title of best Ayutthaya temple in most guidebooks.